UPDATED: 5:32 p.m. ET, Jan. 27, 2020 —

-The U.S. Supreme Court’s decision on Monday to allow several of President Donald Trump‘s controversial “public charge” rules challenges the overwhelming narrative surrounding immigration in the U.S. that has long centered on Latinos, Hispanics and Central Americans.
+The U.S. Supreme Court’s decision on Monday to allow several of President Donald Trump‘s controversial “public charge” rules challenges the popular narrative surrounding immigration in the U.S. that has long centered on Latinos, Hispanics and Central Americans.
 In addition to those groups, immigrants from majority Black countries will also be left vulnerable to tougher immigration regulations that were also expected to increase poverty.

 “The rules establish new criteria for who can be considered to be dependent on the U.S. government for benefits — “public charges,” in the words of the law — and thus ineligible for green cards and a path to U.S. citizenship,” the Washington Post reported after the ruling was announced Monday afternoon.

 3 years to the day after the 1st Muslim Ban was implemented, the SCOTUS lets 45's expansion of the public charge rule take effect.